- Prospective Students

 Style Manuals and Citation Policies

-Bethany’s comprehensive style manual represents the culmination of several different efforts to bring consistency and provide guidelines for all of Bethany’s written works.
+Bethany’s collected style manuals represents the culmination of several different efforts to bring consistency and provide guidelines for all of Bethany’s written works.
 These guidelines apply to works written by students or faculty, whether they are published in print, electronically, or on the web, and whether they are meant primarily as academic works, for communication with various constituencies of Bethany, or for sharing within our community.

-Consisting of five separate pieces, the Comprehensive Style Manual pulls all five of these guidelines, each with a different albeit complimentary focus, together into one resource.
-Each of these separate guidelines has received each own formal approval, whether by faculty, the administrative team, or the publications committee.
-The five pieces included listed here for quick individual reference:
+Each of the following five style manuals carry a different, albeit complimentary, focus.
+Each of these separate guidelines has received its own formal approval, whether by faculty, the administrative team, or the publications committee.
+Here are all five for individual reference:

 - Bethany’s Writing Style Guidelines (following The Chicago Manual of Style for writing and The SBL Handbook of Style for religious terms);